emilioforrer/haml_coffee_assets/README.md

 rake assets:clean
 ```

+For Rails, you can set the configuration options in `config/application.rb` by accessing `config.hamlcoffee`, whereas
+if you just use the Tilt template you can access the configuration with `HamlCoffeeAssets.config`.
+All the following
+examples use the Rails way.

 ### Document format

 By default all Haml Coffee templates are rendered to a HTML5 document.
 You can choose between the following output